KiriBu10/event-log-extraction-assistant/README.md

 # Event Log Extractor README

 ## Overview
-This Python project automates the extraction of event logs from databases using a combination of SQLite databases and machine learning models.
+This Python project automates the extraction of event logs from databases using a LLM model.
 The system takes a user prompt and a CSV file to create a SQLite database.
 The user prompt and the database schema are then used to generate a SQL query via a large language model (OpenAI's GPT).
 The SQL query is executed, and the results are validated against a ground truth dataframe by calculating metrics such as precision, recall, and F1 score.

 ## Prerequisites
 - Python 3.10